 All of the rental properties I own have one thing in common: neighbors.

 Yes, neighbors, who have decided to settle into the homes next to or across from my rental properties.
 Neighbors who have invested their time and money into creating the perfect homes for themselves and/or their families.
-Neighbors who value the safety and security of their community and would fiercely fight to protect those values.
+Nosy neighbors who value the safety and security of their community and would fiercely fight to protect those values are good.
 And what thing do all of those neighbors have?
 Eyes.

 Here’s a walkthrough of what I recommend for investors who are considering purchasing or have recently purchased a new investment property: